Spinal Muscular Atrophy

 If your child has SMA, a health care professional might use the following tests and examinations to make a diagnosis:

 Although there is no cure for SMA, supportive care can make its complications manageable.
-Once Gillette Children’s Specialty Healthcare specialists make a diagnosis, your family will get a customized treatment plan.
+Once Gillette Children’s specialists make a diagnosis, your family will get a customized treatment plan.

 Regular checkups are important for slowing the progression of symptoms and avoiding secondary complications.
-As children reach adulthood, we continue to provide age-appropriate SMA care through Gillette Lifetime Specialty Healthcare for teens (16 and older) and adults.
+As children reach adulthood, we continue to provide age-appropriate SMA care through Gillette Adult Services for teens (16 and older) and adults.

 Patients who have SMA often see experts in these specialties and services at Gillette: